UCL-EO/geog0133/Install.md

         conda config --prepend envs_dirs /shared/groups/jrole001/geog0111/envs
         echo "conda activate geog0133" >> ~/.bashrc

-    Then, type `bash` and in the new shell you enter, type:
+    Then, type:

+        bash

+    which will start a new shell which should have the new environment set.
+To test that, type:

         conda env list